 Your day and night moisturizer can be the same, or you can use something different based on the needs of your skin and the other active ingredients in your routine.

 Esthetician Tip: Skin care doesn't stop at the jawline.
-Don’t forget your neck care and apply your Actives Tighten & Lift Neck Cream to your neck and chest area to give this delicate skin the same loving care as your face.
+Don’t forget your neck care and apply your Tighten & Lift Neck Cream to your neck and chest area to give this delicate skin the same loving care as your face.

 Phase 5: Protect